Avoid Going Broke in Retirement

 - Long-term care: Much like medical care, long-term care (whether in a skilled nursing facility or at home) can be difficult to predict.
 Many seniors take advantage of some form of long-term care before the end of their lives, but the level and duration make all the difference in how much you’ll need to budget.
 A high-end assisted living facility in Iowa costs $6,000 or more per month.
 The impact to your budget is completely dependent on how long you need care—staying for a few months is obviously quite a bit cheaper than spending 3 years in a nursing facility.
 Also, the insurance options for this big expense are rather limited (for cost effectiveness) once you hit retirement age.
 Gary found out just how much of a budget-buster this expense can be for retirees with modest savings.

 Going broke in retirement is a frightening possibility, as a retiree has fewer options to adjust the further one gets into retirement.
 But, there are multiple levers you can pull to make adjustments in the run up to retirement, even for people of modest means.
 There is no one sure-fire way to guard against the risk of a poor retirement unless you have tremendous wealth.
 Instead, take a multi-faceted approach to doing the easy and hard things it will take to plan, and you stand a good chance of avoiding the fate of people like Gary.

 Need help making your own retirement plan?
-Set up an initial meeting, we’ll talk through your situation.
+Set up a free consultation, and we’ll talk through your situation.